soejun/nvim/README.md

 </div>

 💻 This configuration is configured on macOS and requires Neovim >= 0.8!
-Configuration heavily inspired by NvChad, Allaman/Nvim, and cratzdog/dotfiles-public (Takya-Dev)
+Configuration takes ideas from NvChad, Allaman/Nvim, and cratzdog/dotfiles-public (Takyua-Dev)

 _Terminal_: iterm2